mpanighetti/dnd5e-monsters/constructs/trickered-treat.md

 _**Constructed Nature.**_ Trickered treats do not require air, food, drink, or sleep.

 _**Sugar Rush.**_ Even though trickered treats are toxic to consume, they can still confer useful benefits to anyone who can stomach them.
-A Small or larger creature may swallow a grappled, restrained, or incapacitated trickered treat.
+A Small or larger creature may swallow a Grappled, restrained, or incapacitated trickered treat.
 Doing so instantly destroys the treat, and the creature must make a DC 15 Constitution Saving Throw.
-On a failed save, the creature is poisoned for 1 hour, and cannot regain hit points while poisoned in this manner.
+On a failed save, the creature is Poisoned for 1 hour, and cannot regain Hit Points while Poisoned in this manner.
 On a successful save, the creature gains the effects of the _haste_ spell for 1 minute (no Concentration required).

 <figure>
   <img src="trickered-treat-bowl-mario-panighetti.png" alt="Drawing of trickered treats, depicting a green glass bowl with Tide Pods wrapped like candies." />